sara-sabr/ITStrategy/_posts/en/2021-12-10-iitb-diagnostic-study.md

 Before we talk about how we prepared for the interviews, let me be honest with you: interviews aren’t the easiest route to take.
 Especially in our case, knowing how overwhelming the work environment of directors has always been.
-First, we had the idea of sending a survey to the directors and making our analysis based on the data we collected from the survey, but the intent and goal of our study was different than what a survey would have provided.
+First, we had the idea of sending a survey to the directors and doing our analysis based on the data we collected from the survey, but the intent and goal of our study was different than what a survey would have provided.

 We wanted to make interviewees feel more comfortable expressing their true feelings and opinions and to give us as interviewers the opportunity to dive into specific topics.
 Talking to people will always tell more than surveying, and survey fatigue was one of our concerns given the number of surveys and communications we are presented with in the branch.